 I even made Omurice once.
 I should REALLY get around to making anime food again.

 Working out was a different story altogether.
 It wasn’t JUST anime that inspired me to work out, but it was the one that pushed me into actually starting.
-I’ve already been really conscious of how scrawny I was, so I did what every guy with a bruised ego would do, and that’s try to compensate by being swole af.
+I’ve already been really conscious of how scrawny I was, so I did what every person with a complex would do, and that’s try to compensate by being swole af.

 Working out has also been made infinitely more enjoyable thanks to the manga Danberu, which has some legitimate tips that I have definitely used as a beginner to exercise properly.
 It’s basically a moe manual for getting buff.